ecoshub/jin/README.md

 	- All `GO` side test-case automation functions are in __core_test.go__ file.

-This package developed with __Node.js__ v13.7.0. please make sure that your machine has a valid version of __Node.js__ befoure testing.
+This package developed with __Node.js__ v13.7.0. please make sure that your machine has a valid version of __Node.js__ before testing.

-All functions and methods are tested with complicated randomly created __.json__ files.
+All functions and methods are tested with complicated randomly genereted __.json__ files.

-Like this.
+Like this,
 ```go

 	{